bmerrick22/operating-systems-challenges/README.md

 This program was created to demonstrate the idea of threads and locks.
 Essentially, it creates a mandlebrot set using varying amounts of threads.
 This program uses the escape time algorithm.
 For each pixel in the image, it starts with the x and y position, and then computes a recurrence relation until it exceeds a fixed value or runs for max iterations.

 ## Virtual Memory
-In this project, I built a simple but fully functional demand paged virtual memory.
+In this project, I built a simple but fully functional demand paged virtual memory. npages is the number of pages and nframes is the number of frames to create in the system.
+The third argument is the page replacement algorithm.
+I implemented rand (random replacement), fifo (first-in-first-out), and custom, an algorithm of my own invention.
+The final argument specifies which built-in program to run: alpha, beta, gamma, or delta.
+Each manipulates the virtual memory with a different pattern of access.